Southern Hill Farms General FAQs:

 The white coating is natural and is called the bloom.
 The bush creates it to protect the blueberry as it ripens from pests and other natural invaders.
 As the blueberry ripens, it loses it bloom.
 Once a blueberry has become over ripened, you will notice that there is no longer a white coating on it.
 Some varieties of blueberries produce more bloom than others.

 We suggest wearing closed toe shoes, a hat and/or sunscreen and cool, comfortable clothing.
 We’ll provide you with one gallon buckets to pick blueberries with and baskets to pick peaches.
 At checkout, we will provide you with clamshells and bags to take your fruit home in.
+We’ll also provide scissors for cutting flowers and floral bags to transport them home.

 Why do you not know when your opening dates will be for your u-pick crops?